mulmopro/AMTP_DPD/README.md

 **Workflow description**

 ![Fig1](https://github.com/mulmopro/AMTP_DPD/assets/83214196/b6e45fd8-9cd8-445f-9f6a-ebe8240b5a67)
+_ **Workflow of the automated method for viscosity calculation from DPD simulation with the Green-Kubo approach**_

 The Python script constituting the algorithm for transport properties calculation from DPD equilibrium simulations is made of: